7 Flash Sale Email Examples for Your Next Promo

 Examples of flash sale emails we love

-Flash sale emails are usually about a specific item or a collection being on sale.
+Flash sale emails are usually about a specific item or a collection on sale.
+Our list of examples includes both types, so let's dive right in!

 Flash sale email example by Girlfriend Collective, shows a well thought-through design

-Most flash sales happen unexpectedly, as a surprise.
-However, some brands prefer launching their sales on national holidays, such as Labor Day, Boxing Day, or even President’s Day, knowing that people might be off work and in the mood for online shopping.
+Many brands prefer launching flash sales on national holidays, knowing that people might be off work and in the mood for online shopping.

 You can pick lesser-known holidays that are more relevant to your products, such as a national fitness day, or an international coffee day.